mottaquikarim/pycontent/content/topics/lists.md

 ### 🏋️‍♀️ **EXERCISES** 🏋️‍♀️

-Take a shot at the "Sorting" PSET in your copy of `lists_psets.ipynb` in Google Drive.
+Take a shot at the "Sorting" and "List Manipulation" PSETs in your copy of `lists_psets.ipynb` in Google Drive.

 ## Key Takeaways